isomerpages/sportsg-searado/news-and-events/searado-news/_posts/2018-06-09-dco-rm-tue-course.md

 The TUE Course was conducted by Dr Teoh Chin Sim and assisted by Dr Myat Myat Soe.
 A total of 28 medical Doctors participated in the course that comprise of an in-depth understanding of TUE, as well as, participants had a go looking at various case studies.

 The RM course was conducted by Mr Thomas Delay-Fontein who has a vast experience in the legal area and who presently works for the World Badminton Federation.
-A total of 30 participants took part in the course where the RM process were clearly outlined and some cases will look into
+A total of 30 participants took part in the course where the RM process were clearly outlined and some cases will look into.